 Arctic sea ice is the cap of frozen seawater blanketing most of the Arctic Ocean and neighboring seas in wintertime.
 It follows seasonal patterns of thickening and melting.
-See how the quantity has changed from 1979 through 2018.
+Students view how the quantity has changed from 1979 through 2018.

 The Eyjabakkajökull Glacier is an outlet glacier of the Vatnajökull ice cap in Iceland that has been retreating since a major surge occurred in 1973.
-Students analyze these maps to identify the scale, rate of change, and volume affected by the glacier retreat.
+Students analyze these maps to identify the scale and rate of change of the glacier loss.

-CERES Monthly Snow/Ice Percent Coverage - Examine the two time series images to determine the differences between seasonal ice melt over water versus land.
+Students examine the two time series images to determine the differences between seasonal ice melt over water versus land.

 Students analyze four data visualizations focused on the topic of sea level.
-They use a jigsaw method to explore and communicate their findings with their peers.
+They use a jigsaw method to explore and communicate their findings to their peers.